California State Fair

 The California State Fair (CSF) is the annual state fair for the state of California.
 The fair is held at Cal Expo in Sacramento, California.
 The Fair is a 17-day event showcasing California's industries, agriculture, and diversity of people.
 The CSF features blue-ribbon animal displays, culinary delights and competitions, live music concerts, a carnival, fireworks, and other family fun.
 In 2018, officials reported daily attendance drew between 20,000 and 60,000 people per day and about $8.5 million of food and beverage expenditures.
-The fair is policed by the California Exposition and State Fair Police.
+The fair is policed by the California Exposition and State Fair Police, Sacramento Police, Sacramento County Sheriff's Office & California Highway Patrol.

 CSF did not convene for the 2020 and 2021 seasons due to the COVID-19 pandemic in California, which caused direct losses of approximately $16 million in revenue and impacted over 800 seasonal workers.
 During these years, the Cal Expo site served as a temporary COVID-19 testing site, homeless trailer site, and a go-to partner during the state's battle with wildfires.